Bears asked Mike Glennon to be at Soldier Field for draft party, then traded up for his replacement

 Imagine being de facto Chicago Bears quarterback Mike Glennon for a moment.
 You’ve just been signed to be the team’s starting quarterback — paid handsomely, yes — and you’re asked to go to the team’s Miller Lite Bears draft party because, well, you’re now the face of the franchise.
 Of course you say yes.

 But what happens to your face when you see the Bears turning in a card with another quarterback’s name on it?
-That’s what we only can imagine after reading this Chicago Tribune story by Rich Campbell about Glennon and what transpired Thursday night when the Bears traded up, and paid a steep price to do so, to land QB Mitchell Trubisky.
+That’s what we only can imagine after reading this Chicago Tribune story by Rich Campbell about Glennon and what transpired on Thursday night when the Bears traded up, and paid a steep price to do so, to land QB Mitchell Trubisky.

 It didn’t take Glennon long to see that he’s not going to have a long leash with his new team after waiting his turn for years with the Tampa Bay Buccaneers.